amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 ### Solution

 So, can't we use generic arrays for our purpose?
-No, we can use generic arrays but it is advisable to use any collection type to contain list of data which comprises more operations to be performed on it.
+No, we can use generic arrays but it is advisable to use any collection type to contain list of data which comprises more operations to be performed on the data container.

-I would love to discuss more on **Array Reification** in future posts to provide you with the actual example on using such kind of generic arrays.
+I would love to discuss more on **Array Reification** in future posts to provide you with the actual solution on using such kind of generic arrays.